Wyoming Association of Churches Becomes Wyoming Interfaith Network

 Rabbi Moldo- Chair of the Board-Elect

-The Wyoming Association of Churches that incorporated more than forty years ago voted at its annual meeting this past Friday in Cheyenne to become interfaith and changed its name to the Wyoming Interfaith Network.
+In October 2017, the Wyoming Association of Churches voted to become interfaith and changed its name to the Wyoming Interfaith Network.
 Rabbi Larry Moldo, with the Mt.
 Sinai Synagogue and Congregation, was elected to chair the board of directors.

 “Changing from WAC to WIN is good,” said Chesie Lee, the executive director of the organization, referring to the change in the acronym.
 “But it’s more than a change in the name.
 We will still focus on social and environmental justice in Wyoming.
 But the change will be peoples of all faith communities unashamed of our different beliefs, traditions and views standing strong together.
 WIN will encourage learning about and appreciating our differences, while supporting each other to maintain dignity, basic rights and freedom to practice our diverse faiths.”